watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

 ```bash
 npm run build
 ```

+### Running the App
-3. Serve your static files locally.
+All that's left is to serve your static files locally.
 You should see the project running in a new tab!
 ```bash
 npm start
 ```

-### Running the App

 ## Contributing